 - 1. Opportunistic Research on Free-Living Wildlife - 2.
 Specific to Animal Ethics Committees Supervising Research on Captive Wildlife (additional to 1) - 3.
 Individuals and Institutions Engaged in Collaborative Research - 4.
 Animal Ethics Committees Considering the Use of Animals for Post-graduate Surgical Workshops - 5.
 Collection of Voucher Specimens - 6.
 Use of Pitfall Traps - 7.
 The Use of Feral Animals in Research - 8.
 Welfare Guidelines for Teaching Artificial Insemination and Pregnancy Testing in Cattle - 9.
 Radio Tracking in Wildlife Research - 10.
 Animal Care Guidelines for Wildlife Surveys - 11.
 Guidelines for Tick Serum Producers - 12.
 Animal Research Model Application Form - 13.
 Guidelines for the Production of Monoclonal Antibodies - 14.
 Guidelines for the Care and Housing of Dogs in Scientific Institutions - 15.
 Blood Collection - 16.
 Supervision of Animal Supply by Animal Ethics Committees - 17.
 Training Personnel Involved in the Care and Use of Animals for Scientific Purposes - 18.
 Guidelines for the Housing of Rabbits in Scientific Institutions - 19.
 Teaching Cervical or Vaginal Artificial Insemination of Sheep - 20.
-Guidelines for the Housing of Rats in Scientific Institutions
+Guidelines for the Housing of Rats in Scientific Institutions - 21.
+Guidelines for the Housing of Guinea Pigs in Scientific Institutions

-Appendix L: Animal Welfare Unit fact sheets
+Appendix L: Animal Welfare Branch Fact Sheets